earthbucks/earthbucks/docs/prompt.md

 CHECKSIG and CHECKMULTISIG

-April 2, 2024
+April 3, 2024

-Today I have finished implementing:
+As of today I have finished implementing:

 - The Signature Hash (sighash) algorithm, which is based on the sighash algorithm from Bitcoin Cash.
 The Bitcoin Cash algorithm fixing the quadratic